 Maps Can Be Helpful

 Sanborn Fire Insurance Maps – These maps show in great detail lots, houses, and businesses located in central San José.
 Sanborn Maps covering cities in California, 1867-1970 are available online with your library card.
+Additional digitized Sanborns for area cities can be found thorough the Library of Congress website.
 Original Sanborn Maps covering the City of San Jose for 1932, 1939, 1950, 1958, and 1962 are available for viewing during California Room open hours.
 The appearance of your house in an old Sanborn Map can give a clue to its age, as well as it original architectural outline and the location of any outbuildings.

 Historical Atlas of Santa Clara County – Published in 1876 by Thompson & West, this atlas give the names of large property owners in San José and Santa Clara County.
 This was the first comprehensive atlas of Santa Clara County, and is especially useful for identifying landowners outside the 1876 San José city limits.
 This atlas is available on site in the California Room and online at David Rumsey Historical Map Collection.